 error-recognition unit.
 These two units differ in terms of their binding affinities to different types of errors.
 Similarly, MLH1 can also dimerize with MLH3 and PMS1.
 MLH1-MLH3 can substitute for MLH1-PMS2 but plays a more minor role.
 On the other hand, not much is known about PMS1-MLH1.
 Color indicates effect of protein loss.

+What happens with an overactive MMR (e.g. overexpression models)

 1.1.1 Anti-mutagenic effect of MMR